happyyang/databasemanager/README.md

 databasemanager
 ===============

-I'm working on making it so one class can handle multiple databases.
+I'm still working on this.

 A simple SQLite Database manager that handles threading/synchronization issues